acuminous/yup-by-example/README.md

     niNumber: niNumber.required(),
   }).example();

-  // You can also create example arrays const users = array(user)
+  // You can also create example arrays.
+By setting the sessionKey
+  // we can specify exactly how many users we want to be created
+  // on a test-by-test basis
+  const users = array(user)
     .min(3)
     .max(6)
+    .meta({ sessionKey: 'users' })
     .example();

   return {